 A substance abuse assessment can offer several benefits, including:

-A way to connect with other people who are struggling with addiction.
+- Offers a way to connect with other people who are struggling with problem substance use or addiction.

 What Are The Risks Of A Substance Abuse Assessment?